 Powered Mobility Aid Information Form (PDF file, 137 KB)

 Battery-powered wheelchairs must be loaded and stowed upright.
-The height and width of the wheelchair must not exceed the maximum height and width per aircraft type.
+The height and width of the wheelchair must not exceed the maximum height and width of the cargo hold door, per aircraft type.

 Disassembly/reassemblySome battery-powered mobility aids require disassembly.
 Whenever possible, bring along: